jsbnr/nr-cron-synth/readme.md

 # CronSynth - Cron-like jobs in New Relic Synthetics
-This project provides a easy to use scaffold for running any sort of job (http check, api request, etc) within the New Relic synhtetic minon whilst controlling the times job runs using cron-like configuration.
+This project provides a easy to use scaffold for running any sort of job (http check, api request, etc) within a New Relic synthetic minon whilst controlling the times job runs using cron-like configuration.
 You can set jobs to run on a specified month, day of month, day of week, hour, min or any combination.

 A job is simply a javascript function that runs at configured times, what it does is left up to you.
 For instance you could use this to adjust alert thresholds at certain times of day or initiate a weekly report.

 ## How it works
 The monitor needs to be run on a regular basis, say every 5 minutes.
 For the given time block (default is 10 minutes) the jobs satisfying the cron configuration are executed.
-The monitor records that the jobs have been executed for that time block.
+The monitor records whether the jobs have been executed for that time block (you can query in NRQL too!).
 If the monitor runs again then jobs will only be executed if a previous execution for the same block was not detected.
 Or to put this another way, with a block size of 10 minutes jobs can at  execute at most every 10 minutes.

 ## Initial setup